EKlatt/2021-AVR-IDE-GCC-11/User-Manual.md

 Instead of this "MyIDE" uses "GNU Make" and a "makefile".
 Commonly<br>
 the "makefile" has no extension.<br>
 Actual WINAVR works also with Make and a "makefile".<br>
-Instead of editing "platform.txt" you may edit a "makefile".<br>
+Instead of editing "platform.txt" you may edit my "makefile".<br>

 **Goal of MyIDE**<br>
-If you want to understand what is going behind the scene, you<br>
+If you want to understand what is going on behind the scene, you<br>
 have to understand the building-process.
 That means, you start with<br>
 a C++ source-code and end up with flashing your microcontroller.<br>
 Hence becoming familiar with a "makefile" is a goal.<br>
-But for your assistance I developped a "makefile" ready to use.<br>
+*But for your assistance I developped a "makefile" ready to use.<br>*

 **My makefile**<br>
 Hence the main task of MyIDE was the development of a makefile.<br>
-To start with I transmitted a number of ideas from the WINAVR makefile<br>
+To start with I transfered a number of ideas from the WINAVR makefile<br>
 written by Eric B. Weddington, Jörg Wunsch, et al.<br>

+**Compiler and Linker options**<br>
-Furthermore I decided to use the e.g. compiler and link options from "platform.txt".<br>
+I decided to use the options from Arduino "platform.txt".<br>

 **Getting makefile**<br>
 > Using &gt; Tools > [MyIDE] get makefile" you need to copy the "makefile"<br>